yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmdichildwndex-class.md

 ### <a name="parameters"></a>Parametry
  [in] *hdwp*
- Dojście do struktury położenie okna opóźnieniem.
+ Dojście do struktury położenie okna odroczone.

 ##  <a name="canshowonmditabs"></a>  CMDIChildWndEx::CanShowOnMDITabs